awsdocs/amazon-opensearch-service-developer-guide/doc_source/ntn.md

 ## Enabling node\-to\-node encryption<a name="enabling-ntn"></a>

 Node\-to\-node encryption on new domains requires any version of OpenSearch, or Elasticsearch 6\.0 or later\.
 Enabling node\-to\-node encryption on existing domains requires any version of OpenSearch, or Elasticsearch 6\.7 or later\.
-Choose the existing domain in the AWS console, **Actions**, and **Modfy encryptions**\.
+Choose the existing domain in the AWS console, **Actions**, and **Edit security configuration**\.

 Alternatively, you can use the AWS CLI or configuration API\.
 For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.